 Cover-up: Students deck out dome with Captain America shield

 CAMBRIDGE, Mass.
-(AP) — Student pranksters at the Massachusetts Institute of Technology have struck again, this time drawing inspiration from America's hottest movie.
+(AP) — Student pranksters at the Massachusetts Institute of Technology have struck again, drawing inspiration from America's hottest movie.

 MIT students over the weekend draped the university's signature Great Dome with a giant cloth version of Captain America's red, white and blue shield.